JetBrains/intellij-sdk-docs/topics/ui/text/inspections.md

 ![](main.png){width=834}
 *Inspections configuration on <ui-path>Settings | Editor | Inspections</ui-path> page or in <control>Configure Inspections</control> dialog.*

 Inspection names, descriptions, and editor messages should be short and descriptive.
-Follow the rules for [short and clear texts](writing_short.md) and [punctuation](punctuation.md) in addition to rules described below.
+Follow the rules for [short and clear texts](writing_short.md) and [punctuation](punctuation.md) in addition to the rules described below.

 ### Group Names